CHUM (AM): The first "Oldies" era: 1989–2001

-The Team 1050: 2001-2002
+The Team 1050: 2001–2002

-On January 23, 2001, CHUM's owners announced the launch of a national sports radio network, titled "The Team", with CHUM serving as the network's flagship (to be called "Team 1050").
+On January 23, 2001, CHUM Limited announced the launch of a national sports radio network, titled "The Team", with CHUM serving as the network's flagship (to be called "Team 1050").
 As part of the synergy, Toronto Blue Jays broadcasts were available nationwide on the Team Radio Network.
 This also meant the end of music on 1050 CHUM, which occurred on May 7, 2001.
-Duff Roman and Bob Laine hosted a farewell party, ending with Elvis Presley's "All Shook Up" (the station's first song as a Top 40 station in 1957) and an audio montage of CHUM memories.
+Duff Roman and Bob Laine hosted a farewell show, ending with Elvis Presley's "All Shook Up" (the station's first song as a Top 40 station in 1957) and an audio montage of CHUM memories.
 Then, at 3 p.m., "The Team Radio Network" was launched on CHUM and CHUM-owned stations across Canada.
 Noted Canadian sportscaster Jim Van Horne, who had recently left TSN, was the network's marquee host.
 (In the 1970s, before he turned to sports broadcasting, Van Horne had been a rock jock on 1050 CHUM.)
 The Team 1050 morning show was made up of former TSN host Paul Romanuk, longtime CHUM sportscaster Brian 'Henny' Henderson and Mike Richards.
-While the station retained the CHUM call letters, on air the station was not referred to as 1050 CHUM, but rather as Team 1050.
+While the station retained the CHUM call letters, on air the station was not referred to as 1050 CHUM, but rather as "The Team 1050."
 Nevertheless, "1050 CHUM" wasn't entirely put to rest, as the oldies format continued on a 24-hour webcast at the 1050chum.com website.

-The Team network did not prove successful, especially in Toronto, where CHUM struggled against long-time sports station The Fan 590 (CJCL).
+"The Team" network did not prove successful, especially in Toronto, where CHUM struggled against long-time sports station The Fan 590 (CJCL).
 On August 27, 2002, the network was closed down, and while a few affiliates nationwide retained the sports format, most reverted to their pre-Team formats — including CHUM, which reverted to oldies.